sergedesmedt/CSharpLanguageFeatures/Article/Article.md

 Console.WriteLine($"Return.ValueTuple - returnTuple item1: {returnTuple.Item1} - item2: {returnTuple.Item2}");
 ```

-Because of the pass-by-value / copy semantics of value types, when passing a `ValueTupe` as a parameter to a method, or returning a `ValueTuple` from a method a copy is made, so we cannot change the members of the object passed as an argument to the method, from inside the method.
+Because of the pass-by-value / copy semantics of value types, when passing a `ValueTupe` as a parameter to a method  or returning a `ValueTuple` from a method, a copy is made so we cannot change the members of the object passed as an argument to the method, from inside the method.

 However, when passing the parameter by `ref` then we can change the value inside the method.
 That is the whole purpose of passing parameters by `ref`: to be able to change the value.